trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 5) Only if all specified builds and tests pass, then pushing local commits to the remove VC repos.

+Every TriBITS project defines one or more "default builds" for pre-push CI tesitng that form the criteria for if it is okay to push code changes or not.
+The "default builds" select repositories, SE packages and code, and individual test as described in `Pre-Push CI Testing`_.

 The ``checkin-test.py`` script is a sophisticated piece of software that is well tested and very robust.
 The level of testing of this tool is greater